Home Spotlight How To Negotiate Your Salary After a Job Offer

 Even if you don’t have what you consider “impressive” credentials in these areas, recognize your own value.
 Everyone brings something unique to the table.

 Think about how your experiences and skills have contributed positively to your career and your potential contributions to the company.
-Instead, emphasize your enthusiasm, willingness to learn and dedication to the role.
+Emphasize your enthusiasm, willingness to learn and dedication to the role.

-OysterLink paycheck calculators automatically provide an estimate of your take-home pay, factoring in all relevant tax deductions depending on the state you reside in.
+OysterLink’s paycheck calculator automatically provides an estimate of your take-home pay, factoring in all relevant tax deductions depending on the state you reside in.
 This tool should simplify the process for you and help you determine a practical and tax-smart compensation package.

 Paycheck Calculator